sathappanPR/Adult_Census_Income_Prediction/README.md

 # adult_salary

-HOME PAGE
+HOME PAGE<br/>
 Where the user will enter their details such as,
        1. Age,
        2. Workclass,
        3. Education,